WHO AM I?

-I first knew I wanted to be a physical therapist at the age of 15, after a football injury led to my first shoulder surgery.
+I first knew I wanted to be a physical therapist at the age of 15, after a football injury led to my first (of four) shoulder surgeries.
 It is truly rewarding to help people accomplish their personal goals, just as my therapist did for me.

 I have always been fascinated by the complexity of the human body and the interactions of its many systems as they work together to allow our bodies to function.
 I thrive on the challenge to determine what issues are inhibiting the body’s ability to perform desired activities, and then solving those issues.